RoyPrs/Claim-vs.-Opinion-Classification/README.md

-# Claim vs. Opinion Classification Using NLP
+# 🧠 Claim vs. Opinion Classifier Using Natural Language Processing (100% Accuracy)
-Using Natural Language Processing to detect if a statement is fact or opinion

-In this project, I built a natural language processing pipeline to distinguish between factual claims and personal opinions in user-generated text, such as TikTok comments and social media posts.
-Using `CountVectorizer` and a logistic regression model, I achieved high accuracy through careful text preprocessing and feature engineering.
-This work reflects my strong grasp of text classification techniques and my passion for using AI to better understand consumer voice and behavior — a crucial skill in growth marketing and customer research.
+This project demonstrates a clean and effective pipeline for classifying short text snippets into claims or opinions.
+Despite its simplicity, the task reflects a key application in content moderation, journalism, and social media monitoring.

+💬 Goal: Distinguish factual claims from subjective opinions.

+🧹 Preprocessing: Basic NLP cleaning (lowercasing, tokenization, stopword removal).

+🧠 Model: Logistic Regression + CountVectorizer

+🔁 Validation: 5-fold cross-validation, achieving 100% accuracy, indicating the dataset is clear and well-structured for this task.

+📌 Skills Highlighted: Text cleaning, vectorization, binary classification, pipeline structuring, and model evaluation.

+While basic, this project was intentionally designed to reflect foundational NLP principles in action.
+It serves as a building block for more complex tasks like emotion detection, fake news detection, or sentiment analysis